"Beat is for Yoko Ono!"

 Yoko is a world-reknowned and respected artist who was successful well before The Beatles.
-She was connected with the early 60's rebel Fluxus artists, but prudently kept her independence from the dominant males.
+She was a member of the early '60s rebel Fluxus artists, but prudently kept her independence from the dominant males.
 She was in league with and championed by La Monte Young, George Maciunas, and John Cage.
 Yoko is a conceptual artist, a creative outlook that eventually would transform Rock music.

 While The Beatles were learning to play in Hamburg, Yoko had art performances at Carnegie Hall in 1961.
 Instead of a concert space, Yoko treated it as a theatre of ideas.
 The revelation guiding 20th century Art was 'art isn't an object, it's the idea behind it'.
 This freed art from being a craft skill into being a creative philosophy that anyone could use in life; we can all be artisans in how we think and act.
 Yoko's performance art encouraged the audience to become part of the art, turning an event into a moment of revelation and participation with no barriers.

 In "Cut Piece" (1964) Yoko invited people to come up on stage with the option to cut pieces of her clothing until she was naked.
 It was an interactive test that tested all social barriers.
 Tokyo audiences were tentative and reverential.
 London audiences became so obnoxious that security had to intervene.
 It's on each of us to choose our own behavior; those who acted badly to Yoko only revealed something about themselves.

 zen self solutions

 This is what she shared with John Lennon, which would free and complete him.